hugoalh/hugoalh/universal-guide/contributing.md

 - Any reports or requests should [create an issue](#create-an-issue) instead.
 - Before create a discussion, check whether any similar discussions are already exist.
+- Create a discussion under the most appropriate/suitable category.

 ### Create An Issue

 - Any questions should [create a discussion](#create-a-discussion) instead.
 - Any security vulnerability reports should [create a security vulnerability report](#create-a-security-vulnerability-report) instead.
 - Before create an issue, check whether any similar issues are already exist, even the closed issues.
+- Create an issue under the most appropriate/suitable category.

 > [!NOTE]
 > For the general process time, please visit the ["hxhS (hugoalh & hugoalh Studio) Universal General Process Time - Issue"](https://github.com/hugoalh/hugoalh/blob/main/universal-guide/general-process-time.md#issue).